xNVSE/NVSE/README.md

 [Download the latest NVSE](https://github.com/xNVSE/NVSE/releases)

--Changelogs and all releases are provided in the [releases section](https://github.com/xNVSE/NVSE/releases).
+Changelogs and all releases are provided in the [releases section](https://github.com/xNVSE/NVSE/releases).
 Do not try to install using the Code .zip source code button GitHub shows.

 Releases are also available on [Nexus Mods](https://www.nexusmods.com/newvegas/mods/67883).